-While this was all important for building the interpersonal strength of the committee, it did delay the project from the ambitious timeline initially set out.
-The website was again updated - as it contained language about having a new flag by the end of 2022 - and a new goal was set for a new flag in the first quarter of 2023.
+While this was all important for building the interpersonal connections within the committee, it did delay the project from meeting the ambitious deadline initially set out.
+The website was again updated-as it contained language about having a new flag by the end of 2022-and a new goal was set for a new flag in the first quarter of 2023.
 To go along with this, the goal of opening the submission window in November was set.